Semiclassics for the QCD vacuum structure through $T^2$-compactification with the baryon-'t Hooft flux: Introduction

 The main aim of this analysis is to clarify and support the well-accepted picture of the QCD vacuum: QCD with a single quark ($N_f = 1$) at $\theta = \pi$ exhibits spontaneous $CP$ breaking for quark mass exceeding a critical value, while the vacuum remains trivial for subcritical quark mass.
 For $N_f \geq 2$, the $CP$ breaking occurs at $\theta = \pi$ for any quark mass (see Fig.~\ref{fig:multi_flavor_phase_diagram}).
 We will also comment on related topics, such as the significance of the global structure of $\eta'$ meson, subtleties on domain walls, and discrete anomalies.
 These discussions aim to provide a more comprehensive understanding of the QCD vacuum structure through the lens of center-vortex proliferation.

-As an application, we revisit the phase diagram of $N_f = 1+1$ QCD (and $N_f = 1+1+1$ QCD with a fixed strange mass) on the $(m_u, m_d)$ plane, examining it through our semiclassical method.
+As an application, we revisit the phase diagram of $N_f = 1+1$ QCD (and $N_f = 1+1+1$ QCD with a fixed strange mass)\footnote{In this paper, we use the jargon $N_f = 1+1$ or $(1+1)$-flavor when the up and down quarks have different masses.
+Similarly, $N_f = 1+1+1$ QCD indicates that up, down, and strange masses are all different.} on the $(m_u, m_d)$ plane, examining it through our semiclassical method.
 The physics of $N_f = 1+1$ and $N_f = 1+1+1$ QCD on the $(m_u, m_d)$ plane has gathered interest to deepen our understanding of chiral symmetry breaking and also in the context of the strong $CP$ problem.
 An interesting phenomenon in this study is the appearance of a spontaneously $CP$-broken phase, known as the Dashen phase~\cite{Dashen:1970et}.
 This phase is expected to appear in certain regions where $m_u m_d < 0$ with $\theta=0$, which is equivalent to $\theta=\pi$ with both $m_u, m_d>0$.

-Previous investigations into this topic basically use the phenomenological chiral Lagrangian, both with and without an (ad-hoc) $\eta'$ contribution~\cite{Creutz:1995wf, Creutz:2003xc, Creutz:2003xu, Creutz:2013xfa, Aoki:2014moa}.
-Building upon the research, this paper aims to provide a fresh perspective on the phase diagram based on our semiclassical framework.
+Previous investigations into this topic basically use the phenomenological chiral Lagrangian, both with and without an $\eta'$ contribution~\cite{Creutz:1995wf, Creutz:2003xc, Creutz:2003xu, Creutz:2013xfa, Aoki:2014moa}.
+When $\eta'$ is included, however, the chiral Lagrangian has an ambiguity about its mass term; two conventional options are the Kobayashi-Maskawa-'t~Hooft determinant vertex, $(\rme^{-\im \theta}\operatorname{det}U+\mathrm{c.c.})$~\cite{Kobayashi:1970ji, Kobayashi:1971qz, Maskawa:1974vs, tHooft:1976rip}, and the log-det vertex, $(\im \ln \det(U)+\theta)^2$, supported by the large-$N$ analysis~\cite{Witten:1980sp, DiVecchia:1980yfw, Sakai:2004cn}.
+The global aspects of the phase diagram depend on the choice of the $\eta'$ mass term, which has led to some confusion.
+As a related problem, if we naively add the $\eta'$ meson to the chiral Lagrangian, such a model has struggled to reconcile with existing knowledge about the global structure, including the discrete anomalies of Refs.~\cite{Gaiotto:2017tne, Tanizaki:2017mtm, Tanizaki:2018wtg, Anber:2019nze} and the vacuum structure at the quenched limit ($m_u,m_d\to \infty$).

+This paper aims to provide a fresh perspective on these topics based on our semiclassical framework.
 Compared to the conventional chiral Lagrangian, our framework explicitly derives the global structure of $\eta'$ degrees of freedom from the microscopic calculation.
-We note that previous studies give confusing results on the global structure of the phase diagram depending on the choice of the $\eta'$ mass term.
 We will see how our improvement of the $\eta'$ field settles the subtle issues on the phase structure in previous studies.